El Menia Province: History

 Previously, it was a delegated wilaya, created according to the law n° 15–140 of May 27, 2015, creating administrative districts in certain wilayas and fixing the specific rules related to them, as well as the list of municipalities that are attached to it.
-Before 2019, it was attached to the Ghardaia Province.
+Before 2019, it was part of the Ghardaia Province.

 Organization of the wilaya

-During the administrative breakdown of 2015, the delegated wilaya of El Menia is made up of 4 communes and 2 Districts:
+During the administrative breakdown of 2019, the delegated wilaya of El Menia is made up of 3 communes and 1 District: